-Sciences and the scientific method offer a way of learning that contributes to the development of analytical and critical thinking skills.
-MYP Sciences aims to develop students as scientifically literate inquirers, who can think critically and creatively to solve problems and make decisions affecting themselves, others and their social and natural environments.
+Science and the scientific method offer a way of learning that contributes to the development of analytical and critical thinking skills.
+MYP science aims to develop students as scientifically literate inquirers who are able to think critically and creatively to solve problems and make decisions affecting themselves, others and their social and natural environments.